Disney's Celebrate America: Introduction

 As the lights dim, the sounds of animals and Native American drums can be heard.
 A male voice (Corey Burton) narrates the show.
-Beginning from 2022 version, an unknown female voice narrates the show.
+Beginning in 2022, an unknown female voice narrates the show.

 Male narrator (2008–2019) and Female narrator (2022–present): America!
 A land where eagles soar!
 Since history began, its people have celebrated the magnificence of this land.
 Tonight we celebrate America; a land of many people.
 A country that continues to grow.
 A nation of courage and independence.
 America, the beautiful!